How Nutrition Harmonizes the ADHD Brain

 - The myelin sheath, which covers the axons of brain cells, as insulation covers electrical wires, needs the right levels of nutrients to speed transmission of the electrical signals between brain cells.

-- Neurotransmitters — dopamine, serotonin, and norepinephrine — are also dependent on diet for proper.
+- Neurotransmitters — dopamine, serotonin, and norepinephrine — are also dependent on diet for proper performance.

 If the right nutrients aren’t accessible to the brain, its circuits misfire.
 Read on to find out what nutrients an ADHD brain needs to function well.